-The US Search Awards are currently accepting entries for 2019 (Entry Deadline is THIS WEEK!).
+The UK Search Awards are currently accepting entries for 2019 (Entry Deadline is the Tuesday after BrightonSEO, but try and prep your entry before then!).
 You should really enter these, but you can dramatically improve your chances if you know what annoys the judges.

 How to Avoid Upsetting the Judges

-To help you, I reached out to all the judges I know that are connected to me on Linkedin and asked:
+To help you, I reached out to all the judges on the US version of the search award that I know that are connected to me on Linkedin and asked:

 I am doing a post for the US Search Awards about “getting under the judge’s skins”.
 If you want to pitch in, I am looking for a pet “like” and a pet “hate” online… Things that people can mull over when pitching.
 Two sentences are the maximum I’ll use.
 I’ll be putting the post together on Monday if you want to be included?